 Composition and Qualifications

-The Committee shall be comprised of at least two independent members of the Board, each of whom shall be appointed by, and serve at the discretion of the Company’s Board.
-Each Committee member must satisfy the requirements for independence under the rules of the Securities and Exchange Commission and set out in the Nasdaq Stock Market ("NASDAQ") Listing Standards.
+The Committee shall be comprised of at least three independent members of the Board.
+All Committee members shall be appointed by, and shall serve at the discretion of the Company’s Board.
+All Committee members must satisfy the requirements for independence under the rules of the Securities and Exchange Commission and set out in the Nasdaq Stock Market (“NASDAQ”) Listing Standards.

 Delegation to Subcommittees

 In fulfilling its responsibilities, the Committee shall be entitled to delegate any or all of its responsibilities to a subcommittee of the Committee.

 Members of the Committee shall receive such fees for their service as Committee members as may be recommended by the Compensation Committee and determined by the Board.

 The Committee shall meet at least four times annually, or more frequently as circumstances dictate.
 The Chairman or any member of the Committee may request meetings of the Committee.
 At all meetings of the Committee, a majority of the authorized number of Committee members shall constitute a quorum for the transaction of business and the act of a majority of the Committee members present at any Committee meeting at which there is a quorum shall be the act of the Committee, except as may be otherwise specifically provided by statute (such as in the case of a recusal due to a conflict of interest) or by the Company’s Certificate of Incorporation.

 Meetings of the Committee may be held telephonically.
 The Committee shall maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.
 The Committee may also act by written consent, which shall constitute a valid action of the Committee if it has been executed by each Committee member and shows the date of execution.
 The written consent will be effective on the date of the last signature and will be filed with the minutes of Board meetings.